 And it is the world's largest city not on a waterway, despite 12 river systems - better described as streams, that run throughout the city.

 So ... no distinguishing natural icons to explore.

-The entrance to Johannesburg's Chinatown in Derrick Avenue, Cyrildene.
+The entrance to Johannesburg's new Chinatown in Derrick Avenue, Cyrildene.